BBGMoura/property-management/README.md

 In addition, the adaptor factory design pattern is utilised to convert DTOs to Entities and vise versa.
 This is done using a Converter.

+## Spring Profiles
+This application consists of 5 different spring profiles for 5 different environments.
+This includes:
+- local
+- dev
+- test
+- acc
+- prod

 ## API Documentation